-Ramboll has been commissioned to provide structural, geotechnical and civil engineering services on behalf of Quintain.
-We are working with architects PRP, MEP consultants HPF, Foreman Roberts, Griffiths Evans, site wide infrastructure consultants Buro Happold and contractors Wates, Sisk and O’Keefe on seven new buildings that will provide 1,091 of the new residential units.
+Ramboll is collaborating with architects PRP, MEP consultants HPF, Foreman Roberts, Griffiths Evans, site wide infrastructure consultants Buro Happold, and contractors Wates, Sisk and O’Keefe on seven new buildings across plots E01, E02 and E05, which will provide 1,091 of the new residential units.

 We have ensured our solutions are highly sustainable and matched to the projects principles of lasting quality and affordability.
 Given the scale of development, the design and construction programme was very fast and so we utilised our digital skills to shorten the time needed for each iteration of design to support the rapid timeframe.

 Plots E01 and E02 comprise four blocks between 12-15 storeys, providing 633 residential units over a basement car park.
 Plot E05 comprises three superstructure towers, between 11 and 22 storeys and includes a basement residents car park, a significant coach park at ground floor level for the Stadium and two levels of disabled parking bays connected to the Wembley Stadium concourse by a footbridge.